 Most people have a bottle of apple cider vinegar in their cabinet or pantry.
-This type of vinegar is mostly used in cooking in many households.
+This type of vinegar is mainly used in cooking in many households.
 If you knew more about its use in the kitchen, would you use it more?
 I believe the answer is definitely yes.

 What is apple cider vinegar?

-Apple Cider Usage in the Kitchen
+Usage in the Kitchen

-Apple Cider Vinegar is an important ingredient in the kitchen.
+Apple Cider Vinegar is an essential ingredient in the kitchen.
 There are many ways to use this type of vinegar.
 One of the ways many Caribbean people use this vinegar is to clean and season meat.

 Usage in the kitchen